Order on WhatsApp +91 9625689172

 What fake honey does: Dissolves quickly, creates cloudy streaks, mixes into the water.

-⚠️ Important limitation: This test is scientifically misleading as thick adulterants like inverted sugar and liquid glucose can also pass this test and appear pure to the naked eye.
+⚠️ Important limitation: Thick adulterants like inverted sugar syrup and liquid glucose can also sink in water and appear pure.
 Do not rely on this test alone.

 Reliability: ★★★☆☆ — Use as one of several tests, not standalone.